gregology/gregology.github.io/codex.md

 - I hopefully will not be the same person in 5 years
 - Practicing mindfulness helps me act consciously
 - My memory is fallible
+- My first impressions of people are normally wrong
 - I make mistakes